cudail/reimnigh/README.md

 Python script for conjugating regular verbs in Irish.
 Just pass in the verb as an argument for the script.
 Has no understand of irregular verbs, so if you put in "feic" expect to get "d'fheic mé" as the past tense.

-## usage:
+The file reimnigh.py works as an entirely standalone script using only Python standard libraries.
+Everything else is just to support tests.

+### Usage:

     reimnigh.py [OPTIONS] [VERB]

 By default will show all persons in all tenses in affirmative, negative and interrogative forms.
 Use options to narrow the output.
 There is also an option for the Munster dialect.

     -c aimsir chaite / past tense
     -g aimsir ghnáthchaite / imperfect tense